-- Engineer or designee) is adjacent to the proposed subdivision, said proposed streets shall connect with streets in the existing, platted, or planned subdivision or parcel.
-However, nothing herein shall grant to any person or entity other than - Escambia County any right of access or right to require the granting of access. - However, if the county engineer and the applicant agree that the proposed - subdivision should not connect with an adjacent subdivision, said connection will not be required. - 30 Hot be required - b.
+- a.
+Proposed streets shall extend to the boundary lines of the tract to be subdivided.
+If a - subdivision or an undeveloped parcel of substantial size (as determined by the County - Engineer or designee) is adjacent to the proposed subdivision, said proposed streets shall connect with streets in the existing, platted, or planned subdivision or parcel.
+However, nothing herein shall grant to any person or entity other than Escambia County any right of access or right to require the granting of access.
+However, if the county engineer and the applicant agree that the proposed subdivision should not connect with an adjacent subdivision, said connection will not be required. - b.
 Proposed subdivision along arterial or collector roadways, where lots front the arterial or collector, shall provide a single access route within the subdivision to the roadway with the lowest traffic volume.
-(LDC 5-5.4 (f)(g)). - (b)(2) Large Development Ingress/Egress
+(LDC 5-5.4 (f)(g)).

+(b)(2) Large Development Ingress/Egress